Skip to content

 ÆSTHETIC RESONANCES

-The contents of this page are protected by Intellectual Property and Copyright Laws.
-Images and Ideas contained or attached to this page cannot be used by individuals or organizations without direct prior written permission, license, or agreement given by Mari Amman.
-The contents of this webpage developed from the middle 2012 onward, and first published in 2015, followed by revisions in 2019, 2023, and 2024.
-2024_Project Proposal_Aesthetic Resonances Email: mariammanart@icloud.com for updated PDF proposal, questions, and interest.
+The contents of this page are protected by Intellectual Property and Copyright Laws and their original owners, courtesy of Annique van der Boon at University of Oslo Department of Geosciences, Odd-Wiking Rahlff, and Mari Amman.
+Images and Ideas contained or attached to this page cannot be used by individuals or organizations without direct prior written permission, license, or agreement given by their owners.
+The contents of this webpage developed from the middle 2012 onward, was first published online in 2015 for PhD proposal, followed by revisions in 2019, 2023, and 2024.
+Aesthetic Resonances Proposal Contact: mariammanart@icloud.com with questions and interests.

 • What do the magnetic resonances stored in stones look like?
 (How can this vision inform the way humans work with resources and future technologies?)

-Geological memory predates human activity and projections, therefore rooting artistic research with the use of dating technology can lead to discovery through studying patterns.
-Certain assumptions and presumptions made about the world we live in created intellectual tribalism and ideological webs through omission of critical details and elements, with implications on the future of digital and imaginary realms, within fields of cybernetics, telematics, and therefore influences on progressive decisions in education, transportation, logistics, agriculture, architecture, and biological functions.
+Geological memories predate human activity and therefore can be considered to be difficult accurately human-centric projections.
+Therefore rooting artistic research in dating technology and joined forces of machine intelligence can lead to discovery through studying patterns, similar to the cognitive behavior analysis and pattern recognition that was developed with the concept of Artificial Intelligence since the 1970’s onward.
+Certain assumptions about the world resulted in intellectual tribalism formed through ideological webs relying on omission of critical details and elements.
+The implications such cognitive biases have on the future of imaginary realms through digital technologies such as information, cybernetics, telematics, and more influences progressive decision making in policies of education, family formation, transportation, logistics, agriculture, architecture, down to cellular and genetic biological functions.

-Throughout history, the realm of ideas and mind have been applied to manipulate and form somewhat reliable behavior patterns resulting in a spectrum of antipathy, apathy, and aggression to care, empathy, and correct action with various forms of false and imitative behavior and signs leading to well meaning intentions becoming detrimental in reality.
-Therefore, the ethics of cultural production related to geological research proposes the study of understanding as an a priori to creative choices.
+The history of ideas and study of consciousness were patch-worked into dominance tactics in theology and religion.
+Mental manipulating can be difficult to discern and form somewhat reliable behavior patterns resulting in what is often called “history repeating itself,” or new players same script.
+Instead of the common self-flagellating or blame response resulting in antipathy, apathy, and aggression, the motive of this project is to inspire empathy on a deep level, care, and correct action.
+This is also to give attention to false forms and imitative behavior that can signal well meaning intentions to become detrimental in reality.
+Therefore, the ethics of cultural production related to geological research proposes the study of understanding as an a-priori to aesthetic and material choices.
 Oft hijacked survival mechanisms cannot be ethically forced, nor can a singular authoritarian or purely democratic formation of a vision perform in real time without deeper consideration for creative, and therefore generational, and innovation outcomes.
 Bringing out a vision from the perspective of that which aims to generate harmony and life is therefore an arduous and ambitious task requiring specialized training and skills of a team.
 A singular artist, scientist, computer must be supplanted by a cooperation of professionals.
 This research will have creative outputs, cultural events, all of which born out of the research.

-Geological Empathy is typically used in glacial research, and in the context of magnetic resonance research into artistic results would be used as a cultural means to evaluate fair ethics for human life, and primarily for caring for and healing the ecosystems of the planet we call home.
-The aim to encourage biodiversity, regrowing that has been lost through a dominating vision of nature, requires rooting a vision of nature in verifiable facts.
+Geological Empathy is typically used in glacial research.
+In the context of magnetic resonance research translated into aesthetic materials, the results are to be a cultural means to look at fairness and ethics in human life, related to caring for and healing the ecosystems of our daily lives and sites we inhabit.
+The aim to encourage biodiversity, regrowing that has been lost through a dominating vision of nature, requires rooting a vision of nature in verifiable facts due to the continual changes within the biospheres as the magnetic core of the earth changes, so does the shield between earth and the sun.
 While PhD programs are typically only 3 years, the weightiness of the research is intended to be continue with a team for several years, potentially decades, thereafter.
-Further questions within the proposed work:
+Further questions and issues are foreseeable within the proposed that which can be considered at immediate look as a high-risk, low reward research, but a long term delayed reward over a long time:

 • Do bottom-up, within-to-out perspectives form relatable perspectives to shift dominant, top-down, instrumental based view of information?